Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A02s.md

 #### Unlocking the bootloader.

-- To be able to installed GSIs and a custom ROM, you should first **unlock the bootloader**. **Do note that you can't unlock bootloader on some variants**!
+- To be able to install GSIs and a custom ROM, you should first **unlock the bootloader**. **Do note that you can't unlock bootloader on some variants**!

 - First, Enable the Developer's Settings in settings by tapping on the Build number several times in the About section (Basically how humans do it unless you're from Mars).